-The 2022 summertime is quickly approaching, and most of us are already excited about all the fun things we plan to do, like lounging by the pool, going on vacation, and relaxing with friends and family.
+Looking for some affordable outdoor summer activities?
+The summertime is quickly approaching, and most of us are already excited about all the fun things we plan to do, like lounging by the pool, going on vacation, and relaxing with friends and family.

 But what about those who aren’t so keen on breaking the bank to live life to the fullest?
 You can still have fun this summer without spending tons of money.
-We’ve put together a list of fun summer activities that won’t cost you an arm and a leg.
+We’ve put together a list of affordable outdoor summer activities that won’t cost you an arm and a leg.

 Even if you don’t live in the mountains, you can still have a fantastic hiking trip.
 You’ll be amazed at the number of trails you can discover in your neighborhood.
 It’s easy to find trails near you by visiting your city’s parks and recreation page or searching online.

 This is a great yet free way to get out of the house and into the natural world.
 Hiking is an excellent way to exercise while enjoying the beautiful scenery.
 There are also many opportunities for camping along many hiking trails, so you could easily turn a day hike into an overnight adventure.

 Try rock climbing if you’re looking for something more intense than just walking on flat ground.
 Rock climbing allows people of all ages and skill levels to enjoy being outside while challenging themselves physically.

 Whether you’re looking for a new physical challenge or just want to enjoy nature, kayaking is a fun, low-cost activity that all ages can enjoy.
 The best part?
 Kayaking doesn’t require any special equipment—all you need is a paddle and life vest (both are available at local stores).

 Don’t want to spend money on renting/buying equipment?
 Try checking out your local lake association website; many offer free kayak rentals during certain times of the year.